steilerDev/icloud-photos-sync/docs/src/get-started.md

         ```

 !!! tip "MFA Code during scheduled executions"
-    The trust token (used to circumvent the MFA code) is usually expiring after 30 days.
+    The trust token (used to circumvent the MFA code) is expiring after 30 days.
 Each authentication will read the trust token from file and exit execution if a trust token has expired and no MFA code was supplied in time (this usually happens during scheduled runs in the night).
 In this scenario, running the `token` command to update the trust token is possible, without having to restart the scheduled execution.

 ## Archiving